educating-dip/probabilistic_deep_image_prior/README.md

 ```
 This runs both Bayes-DIP (MLL) and Bayes-DIP (TV-MAP).
 For each setting (`beam_num_angle`, `noise_specs.stddev`), suitable hyperparameters (`net.optim.gamma`, `net.optim.iterations`) should be selected, which can be found in a comment in `src/experiments/eval_dip_mnist_hyper_param_search.py`.

-Again, we benchmark against two probabilistic DIP formulations, [DIP-SGLD](https://people.cs.umass.edu/~zezhoucheng/gp-dip/) and [DIP-MCDO](https://proceedings.mlr.press/v121/laves20a.html) and the numerical analysis is reported in the table below
+Again, we benchmark against two probabilistic DIP formulations [DIP-MCDO](https://proceedings.mlr.press/v121/laves20a.html) and [DIP-SGLD](https://people.cs.umass.edu/~zezhoucheng/gp-dip/) and the numerical analysis is reported in the table below
 <p align="center"><img src="https://user-images.githubusercontent.com/47638906/154973023-9c70c260-776d-4ed5-aa74-3d0349a1af79.PNG" width="500px"></p>

 ## Setup environment and paths